lucassilvasoftware/bmi-calculator/README.md

 $ npm start
 ```

-With your physical device configured you can read the qr code and run the application.

 ## Contributing

 You can send how many PR's do you want, I'll be glad to analyse and accept them!
 And if you have any question about the project...